ScholarshipsApply online »

 Music scholarships are offered to students who exhibit great promise as musicians, composers, and music producers.
 Scholarship recipients are expected to show leadership in music department ensembles, productions, and maintain a record of academic excellence.
 Scholarships are awarded up to $30,000 and are renewable for up to four years provided the student maintains Satisfactory Academic Progress.

-- Early Action Scholarship Application Deadline: November 1, 2015
+- Regular Decision Scholarship Application Deadline: January 1, 2016

 VAPA scholarships are awarded individually, and requirements for maintaining the scholarship will vary among recipients.
 All requirements will be outlined in the scholarship offer letter.